mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% assign fig_caption = "I probably spent 90+ minutes testing this user's app and giving him [feedback on Indie Hackers](https://www.indiehackers.com/product/libate/-L_2noyl2XS5xGWrIwTp?commentId=-L_QMW3ruNo_97Jevk4T).
 I barely remember the interaction and doubt that he remembers me." | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="indiehackers-feedback.jpg" alt="Chat settings in Gmail" max_width="450px" img_link=true fig_caption=fig_caption %}

+## Schedule time for email, texts, and social media

+The best way I've found to manage my apps is to schedule when I use them.
+When my goal was simply, "use social media less," I had no way to measure how well I was doing.
+It was easy to initially limit my time and then let my habits creep backward because I wasn't breaking any rule.

+My current habit is to check social media once per day right after dinner.
+I limit myself to half an hour combined for Reddit, Twitter, and Facebook.

+Scheduling it forces me to make a decision ahead of time about how much the app is worth to me.

+## "What's the harm in checking email and social media during idle times?"

+For a long time, I thought I was managing my email and social media well.
+I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time I got a new email or Facebook like. *Buuuut...* when I was waiting for a slow webpage to load or a two-minute test to complete, why not check my email or Twitter instead of sitting there being, bored?

+The first problem is that the scenario is a fantasy.
+If I check Twitter while I wait for a two-minute process to finish, it takes me at least 10 minutes to return to my original task.

+The second problem is something I'd never heard of until last year: [attention residue](https://www.sciencedirect.com/science/article/abs/pii/S0749597809000399).
+I learned about it from the book [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
+When you shift focus, there's a "residue" from the previous task that occupies your mind and decreases performance on your new activity.
+When you check email and then go back to your job, your mind is still processing the new emails, and it distracts you even if you're not conscious of it.

+The last problem is that if you check social media any time you feel a twinge of boredom, you train your brain to expect constant stimulation. **It's okay to feel bored!** Boredom is a skill.
+The more you can tolerate boredom when you're doing nothing, the easier it is to rest in deep thought when you're facing a difficult challenge.

 ## The hardest part of changing habits is the beginning